nowis97/pokedex-backend/README.md

 ### Running the application

-#### Before to running the app you have to create a .env file with this variable
+#### Before to running the app you have to create a .env file at root project with this variable

 ```
 POKE_API_URL="https://pokeapi.co/api/v2/"